lapsrun/laps.run/content/speed-methodology.md

 The more turn distance a track has the more gradual/shallow the turn angle and thus its speed is faster.

-The speed rating for a track is the number of meters above or below that of an equal quadrant track.
-A track with a combined 220m of turns and 180m of straights would have a speed rating of `20.00`.
+The speed rating for a track is the number of meters above or below that of an equal quadrant track, normalized for the distance of the track.
+A 400m track with a combined 220m of turns and 180m of straights would have a speed rating of `10.00`.

 ## Measurements